fade03/ips-workflow/README.md

 choose a project and press ↩, the project will be opened by IDEA.

-Only IntelliJ IDEA is supported so far, if you need other JetBrains IDE's support, welcome issue :)
+Only IntelliJ IDEA is supported now, if you need other JetBrains IDE's support, welcome issue :)